Adilet312/UseReducerHook/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Not fully completed CRUD .

 ### Instruction